jundi69/pccl/docs/md/5_ImplementationNotes.md

 ## Concurrency and Threading Model

 ### Master
-- **Single Thread**: The master’s event loop is not multi-threaded.
+- **Single Thread**: The master’s event loop is not multithreaded.
 This ensures consistent updates to `CCoIPMasterState`.

 ### Client